CottageLabs/website/content/pages/cottage.md

 <img src="/images/cottage/2_0_roof.jpg" alt="The Cottage Part"/>

-1. Fold the roof in half along the centre crease
+1. Fold the roof in half along the centre crease.

-2. Fold both end sections inward, and press the structure flat to create sharp folds
+2. Fold both end sections inward, and press the structure flat to create sharp folds.

     <img src="/images/cottage/2_2_roof_folds.jpg" alt="The Cottage Part"/>

 3. Find the slots near the apex of the roof, these are where the chimney will go.
 Position the roof over the house such that these chimney slots are at the rear of the house.

-4. Insert one of the tabs sticking up from the cottage into one of the large slots on the underside of the roof
+4. Insert one of the tabs sticking up from the cottage into one of the large slots on the underside of the roof.

     <img src="/images/cottage/2_4_one_side.jpg" alt="The Cottage Part"/>

-5. Fold the roof over the peak of the cottage and insert the tab on the other side
+5. Fold the roof over the peak of the cottage and insert the tab on the other side.

     <img src="/images/cottage/2_5_roof_on.jpg" alt="The Cottage Part"/>